Have you been thinking about adding a cat or two to

 posts of varying textures and design

-for kittens than adult cats.
+kittens than adult cats.
 Adult cats generally only require annual exams

-and vaccines rabies and distemper shots.
-Cats are very
+and vaccines – rabies and distemper shots.
+Cats are very good at hiding

-than adult cats in part because kittens need a series of vaccines in their
+adult cats – in part because kittens need a series of vaccines in their

 first year.
-Additionally, kittens have less developed
+Additionally, kittens have less developed immune systems

-and then a rabies vaccine between 14 and 16 weeks of age.
+then a rabies vaccine between 14 and 16 weeks of age.
 Between four and

 six months, your new kitties will need to be spayed or neutered.
 This

-surgery is important for the long-term health of your house adequately prepared?
+surgery is important for the long-term health of your new pet – kittens

+your house adequately prepared?

-While cats do not require a lot of space they are often touted as the
+While cats do not require a lot of space – they are often touted as the

-ideal pets for apartment living you will need to make some changes
+ideal pets for apartment living – you will need to make some changes

 before bringing kitty home.
 Make sure potentially dangerous items are

-put safely away, out of your cat's reach rubber
+put safely away, out of your cat's reach – rubber bands, string, moth

-to take additional precautions to ensure his safety and well being.
+take additional precautions to ensure his safety and well being.
 Be

 sure to put breakable items in a location where your cat cannot reach

 them (remembering cats can jump).
 Some cats like to chew, so you may

 need take additional steps to protect wires with plastic coverings or

-bitter tasting spray (specially designed to deter pet
+bitter tasting spray (specially designed to deter pet chewing).

-into your life.
+your life.
 After weighing these and other factors, if you do decide to

 adopt, you will know that you are doing a beautiful and responsible